March 09 2007 (Refreshed Sept 27 2012; checked Nov 20 2019)

 - Project completed stage: This is the point at which learners submit their project for final assessment and for entry into an archive or portfolio site

-Projects do require learners to become more active in their learning.
+Projects do require learners to become more actively involved in their learning.
 They need to make choices among possible projects.
 They need to strategize on what is doable within the time constraints of a course and their lives.
 Ideally, they collaborate and brainstorm with their peers and provide help and feedback on other learners’ projects.
 Learners need to make plans for the beginning, middle and final stages of a project.
-These are all transferable and very useful skills.
+These are all very useful, transferable and life-long skills.

 Four Best Practices for Supporting Project Work